YaszMoon/DF-Capstone/README.md

 ### Original

-Two vital columns were created.
+- Created vital columns -> simple_id and keywords
+- Created stopwords list

 ### Updated

-stopwrds
+- Created stopwrds list
-TextBlob
-na and ' '
+- Utilised TextBlob for nlp on keywords

 ## Model

+### Original

 The engine uses a similarity score to provide recommendations.
 It uses the attraction data for the place specified and compares it to the attraction data for all of the places in the data set.
 It then returns the 5 places most like the input as a recommendation.

+### Updated

+- Added more options for when no keyword is specified -> na, ' '
+- Changed stop words in Count Vectorizer to list defined in Preprocessing

 ## Validation